What To Expect From a Tooth Extraction in Queens

 At NY Smile Creators, it is always Dr. Richard Gochman and Dr. Teju Bharati’s goal to preserve your natural teeth for a lifetime, and we do this by providing the highest quality care available for our patients.
-There are certain circumstances, however in which you may need to have a tooth removed.
+There are certain circumstances, however, in which you may need to have a tooth removed.
 While this is never the best news to receive, we want you to know that your experience doesn’t have to be unpleasant when you’re in expert hands.
 Here’s more about what you can expect from a tooth extraction in Queens.

 Why Do I Need An Extraction?

-There are few situations in which the removal of a tooth is the best solution for your oral health.
+There are a few situations in which the removal of a tooth is the best solution for your oral health.
 These are: